lin-umd/is2tool/tutorial.md

   -h3, --h3   list H3 system only
 ```

-List resolutions available for aggregation of ICESat_2 products using H3 and EGI spatial indexing systems.
+List resolutions available for aggregation of ICESat_2 products using H3   spatial indexing systems.

 H3 is the [hexagon hierarchical spatial index](https://h3geo.org/) developed by Uber.
-EGI stands for Ease Grid Index - a custom spatial index system with perfectly nested squares based on the EASE-Grid 2.0 Global CRS (EPSG:6933) - developed by yours truly ;)

 ### Example: